pyrogn/tic-tac-toe/README.md

 - Multiplayer is way harder than singleplayer, and they don't share much functionality.
 - Writing tests for your abstractions makes you believe in them and lets you write more assertive code.
 - black, ruff, autoimport relieve unnecessary mental burden.
 Vim doesn't work in Russian layout, therefore all text is in English.
+- Integration of Rust code into Python using Maturin, PyO3

 ## TODO